 7. Drive the Wild Atlantic Way – for the best of the West of Ireland

 This 2,500 kilometre (1,553 miles) route takes you on a journey along the west of Ireland.
 Starting in Donegal this driving route takes you all the way the seaside town of Kinsale.
-Take in the many beaches, cliffs, islands and the wild Atlantic Ocean itself.
+Take in the many beaches, cliffs, islands and the wild Atlantic Ocean itself and experience one of the many unique things to do in Ireland.
 Check out these tips for driving in Ireland before you do this one!

 6. Be mesmerised by Dunluce Castle – coastal castle ruins

 Situated on the dramatic cliffs of Co.
 Antrim, these castle ruins remind you of something out of Game of Thrones.
-This is undoubtedly one of the most impressive sites of a castle in Ireland and is a must for your Irish Bucket List.
+This is undoubtedly one of the most impressive castles in Ireland and is a must for your Irish Bucket List.

 Address: 87 Dunluce Rd, Bushmills BT57 8UY

 5. Watch some big wave surfing at Mullaghmore – legendary Sligo surfing spot

 Unbeknownst to many, Ireland is home to one of the world’s best big-surf destinations.
 This legendary Sligo surf spot attracts some of the most experienced surfers in the world and it is an absolute thrill to witness!